 The balance mass is the largest source of gravitational gradient, the gradient from other sources being significantly smaller, as the gradient from the rest of the GRS drops to about $\SI{4e-7}{s^{-2}}$, due to compensation \cite{gravOHB}, and as the contribution of farther apart components decays as the cube of the distance.
 For instance, the optical bench contributes a gradient of about $ \SI{6e-8}{s^{-2}}$, the other GRS $\SI{3e-8}{s^{-2}}$, and the rest of spacecraft $\SI{1e-8}{s^{-2}}$ \cite{gravASU}.

-Characteristic frequencies of mechanical parts surrounding the TM are in the kHz range.
-Thus, even the over damped mechanical motion of those parts takes place on time scales much shorter than that of the vast majority of the observed glitches.
-In order to produce a glitch by way of this physical mechanism, one would need parts to move because of some transient thermo-mechanical distortion, and not by some mechanically excited free motion.
+Characteristic frequencies of mechanical parts surrounding the test mass are in the kHz range.
+Thus, even the over damped mechanical motion of those parts takes place on timescales much shorter than that of the vast majority of the observed glitches.
+In order to produce a glitch by way of this physical mechanism, one would need parts to move because of some transient thermomechanical distortion, and not by some mechanically excited free motion.

-We foresee two major damaging patterns for such a thermo-mechanical distortion.
-The first is an expansion or contraction of the GRS around the TM due to a temperature fluctuation.
-The major effect of such distortion would be to move the balance mass relative to the TM.
+We foresee two major damaging patterns for such a thermomechanical distortion.
+The first is an expansion or contraction of the GRS around the test mass due to a temperature fluctuation.
+The major effect of such distortion would be to move the balance mass relative to the test mass.
 Given the construction details, this effect adds a term of order $\simeq \SI{0.3}{\pico\meter\,\second^{-2}\,\kelvin^{-1}}$ to the temperature coefficient $\partial \Delta g/\partial \overline{T}\vert_{p}$ discussed above.
 The possibility of glitches originating this way has been already ruled out.

-The second distortion pattern that may give origin to a force transient, is a rigid displacement along $x$ of either of the two GRS relative to its own TM.
+The second distortion pattern that may give origin to a force transient, is a rigid displacement along $x$ of either of the two GRS relative to its own test mass.
 This is the case, for instance, if the struts that attach the GRS to the LTP bay thermally expand or contract, moving both GRS in opposite directions, and changing their distance by some amount $\delta l$.